coderschool-ta/cs-web-design-materials/exercises/exercise_2.md

   The semantic tag names kind of tell us the purpose of each container.
 We no longer need to give each one of them a specific `id` name (unless you decide to have a second `header` or a second `section`).
   Next, add a CoderSchool favicon to your webpage using this url https://i.imgur.com/hViW80o.png (hint: use `<link>` in `<head>` tag).
 Feel free to add a different favicon and customize it to your own.

-## Milestone 3: Navbar again, but now we make it responsive
+## Milestone 3: Navbar - Responsive logo on left
   Let us start with our first container: `<nav>`
   The Bootstrap stylesheet applies styling on an element when the element is given a *Bootstrap class name*.
   1. Now, give the following class names to your `<nav>` element: